sharikak54/sharikak54.github.io/.collections/_cases/hazard_lscottie.md

 # ALGORITHMS
 default_alg:
   alg: "0,-1/-3,0/-3,3/-5,-2/-1,0"
-  description: switch hazard corners on top with isolated corner on bottom; slice should be next to edge from tent on bottom without splitting it
+  description: Switch hazard corners on top with isolated corner on bottom; slice should be next to edge from tent on bottom without splitting it.
 color_mirror_algs:
   -
     alg: "0,-1/-3,0/-3,3/1,4/-1,0"